CharlesCNorton/AI-Bootstrap/new/readme.md

-The Higher Derivative Zeta Structure Conjecture
+# The Higher Derivative Zeta Structure Conjecture

-*Authored by Charles NOrton, Claude (Sonnet), and GPT-4o*
+*Authored by Charles Norton, Claude (Sonnet), and GPT-4o*
 *Date: November 17, 2024*

 Let \( \rho \) be a non-trivial zero of the Riemann zeta function \( \zeta(s) \).
 Let \( Z(t) \) denote the Riemann-Siegel \( Z \)-function and \( \frac{d^n Z}{dt^n} \) denote its \( n \)th derivative.
 Then: